unik-name/did-method-spec/did-uns/UNS DID Specification.md

 ### CRUD Operations ###

-Uns-specific DID and DDoc are created, read, and updated using the **uns.network** blockchain.
+Uns-specific DID and DDoc are created and read using the **uns.network** blockchain.
 All CRUD operations therefore benefit from the [security of **uns.network**](https://docs.uns.network/uns-network-security/) in terms of integrity protection and update authentication.

 #### Integrity protection ####

-blockchain

-​	replication

-​	openess

-​	consensus algo

-​		DPoS - 23 players in different categories
+The blockchain has many build-in integrity protection mechanisms.
+First, the history of transactions is replicated across many independent registries.
+Second, transactions and blocks are hashed and linked in a way that makes it impossible for a modification to go unnoticed.
+Third, **uns.network** is [secured by 23 players](https://docs.uns.network/uns-network-key-concepts/network-governance.html) that sign and validate blocks.
+Their number, diversity and vested interest in the network make it complicated to bribe them into forging an alternative history.

+For all these reasons, once information has been added to the chain, it is hard to modify.
+Additionally, its integrity can easily be verified.

-#### Update authentication ####
+#### Authentication ####

 The security of the authentication process is based on the assumption that the account owner is the only one that can access their private key.
 This assumption does not hold when the private key is derived from a "guessable" passphrase or if it has been otherwise compromised.
 The account owner is solely responsible for the security of their private key.
 To mitigate the first pitfall, user SHOULD choose random passphrases.
 We recommend to use a combination of twelve words generated using the [BIP39 Protocol](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).